beemfx/ScrollGIN/README.md

 # ScrollGIN&trade;

 ScrollGIN&trade; is a Scrolling engine intended for platform based games, as well as overhead RPG type games.
 It is heavily based off 8 bit scrolling engines of the mid 80's.

 It is currently using DirectX 11 as the primary render (though a DirectX 7 Renderer also exists, but it no longer maintained) so the game requires Windows 7 or higher and the graphics adapter must support Shader Model 5.

+There are currently two game demos built with this engine.

+* Joes2 - A demo of Joes Copter II: The Revenge.
+This demo has most of the features of the DOS version, but is missing the UI, story, and some death animations.
+* TestGame - A small demo of moving objects.

 ## BUILDING